f-droid/fdroid-website/_docs/Build_Server_Setup.md

 can supply a pre-populated cache directory which includes not only these downloads, but also .tar.gz files for all the relevant additions.
-If the provisioning scripts detect these, they will be used in preference to running the android tools.
+If the provisioning scripts detect these, they will be used in preference to running the Android tools.
 For example, if you have `buildserver/addons/cache/platforms/android-19.tar.gz` that will be used when installing the android-19 platform, instead of re-downloading it using `android update sdk --no-ui -t android-19`.
 It is possible to